Pattern and Designlearn to create Surface Pattern and Textile Designs

 2. HALF DROP PATTERN REPEAT

 Another very commonly used surface pattern repeat is the half drop.
 It consists of the repeat unit being stacked vertically in a column format which is then offset by half in the next vertical row.
-Half drop pattern repeats are a great way at quickly allowing the design to look less formal.
+Because of this, half drop pattern repeats are a great way at quickly allowing the design to look less formal.

 3. BRICK PATTERN REPEAT

 Just like the half drop, the brick repeat unit is also very commonly used in surface pattern repeats.
 It’s very similar to the half drop pattern repeat except instead of the repeat unit being stacked vertically in a column format, it is stacked horizontally.
 The repeat unit is then offset by half in the next horizontal row resembling a brick wall.
-Like half drop pattern repeats, brick repeats allow a design to look less formal.
+As a result, just like with the half drop pattern repeats, brick repeats allow a design to look less formal.

 4. DIAMOND PATTERN REPEAT

-A diamond surface pattern repeat is simply created with a repeating diamond shape which results in the elements being arranged in diagonal rows.
+A diamond surface pattern repeat is simply created with a repeating diamond shape this

 5. OGEE PATTERN REPEAT